Shopify/hydrogen/templates/skeleton/TEMPLATE_GUIDELINES.md

 ## Graphql Query Definitions

 Be consistent in the query's variable name, in addition to the query's name in the query string.
-This helps the variables to be easily found, and ensure that tooling (like GraphQL Codegen) doesn't get have conflicts in query types and results.
+This helps the variables to be easily found, and ensure that tooling (like GraphQL Codegen) doesn't have conflicts in query types and results.

 ### Do: